The Haj{\l}asz capacity density condition is self-improving: Capacity density condition

 \begin{definition} A closed set $E\subset X$ satisfies a $(\beta,p)$-capacity density condition, for $1\le p<\infty$ and $0<\beta\le 1$, if there exists a constant $c_0>0$ such that

 for all $x\in E$ and all $0<r<(1/8)\diam(E)$. \end{definition}

 \begin{example} We say that a closed set $E\subset X$ satisfies a measure density condition, if there exists a constant $c_1$ such that

 for all $x\in E$ and all $0<r<(1/8)\diam(E)$.
-Assume that $1\le p<\infty$ and $0<\beta\le 1$, and that a set $E$ satisfies a measure density condition.
+Assume that the metric space $X$ is connected, $1\le p<\infty$ and $0<\beta\le 1$, and that a set $E\subset X$ satisfies a measure density condition.
 Then it is easy to show that $E$ satisfies a $(\beta,p)$-capacity density condition, see below.
 We remark that the measure density condition has been applied in \cite{KilpelainenKinnunenMartio2000} to study Haj{\l}asz Sobolev spaces with zero boundary values on $E$.